sfernana/FCCDIRAC/README.md

 	job.setSplitInputData(['/ilc/user/u/username/data1.root','/ilc/user/u/username/data2.root','/ilc/user/u/username/data3.root'], NUMBER_OF_DATA_PER_JOB)

+When splitting is used, the seed is set differently for each job, it is equal to the ID of the job which supposed to be unique.

 The setting of the event and the seed is automatically set by :

 - appending another configuration file to GAUDI for FccSw (for the seed, the default random generator used is : **HepRndm::Engine&lt;CLHEP::RanluxEngine&gt;**)